Article

 Yet what is likely to matter more in the longer term is the stock selection generated by the managers.
 It’s worth recalling the case of Amazon whose shares fell 90% in the aftermath of the dotcom bubble but eventually went onto produce excellent returns, even for those that invested just before the bubble burst at the turn of the millennium.
 An unshakeable, long-term view can therefore have benefits, provided enough eventual ‘big’ winners can be identified.
 Therefore, it is the process of identifying these businesses that is most crucial to the longer-term returns of the Trust, and the key criterion by which we should assess prospects.

-Yet it must be accepted that the risks are high.
+With this sort of investment approach, it must be accepted that the risks are high.
 Amazon was something of an exception among the many early internet companies that failed to grow significantly or, even worse, went bust.
 Investing in companies at an early stage of development, and more mature ones where lots of market or product growth is priced in, tends to involve a broad range of possible outcomes compared with backing more established, predictable businesses.

 Some of these businesses will fall short of expectations, some will surpass them, but either way the magnitude of changes in perceived valuation and share price is likely to be considerable.
 Scottish Mortgage contains dozens of underlying businesses for diversification.
 However, they are all selected for their rapid potential growth and are concentrated in sectors where innovation is most prevalent such as technology and healthcare.
-Even among the ‘blue chip’ companies in the current portfolio such as Amazon, Meta, Tesla and Nvidia there is risk growth aspirations won’t be met.
+Even among the ‘blue chip’ companies in the current portfolio such as Amazon, Meta and Nvidia there is risk growth aspirations won’t be met.

-Characteristics of the Trust
+Other key characteristics of the Trust

 Acknowledging these key risks, what are the attributes that makes Scottish Mortgage worth considering?